raryett/toDoUKnow/README.md

-# 🚀 TO DO U KNOW
+**# 🚀 TO DO U KNOW**

-##This is a simple project of a TO DO LIST
+__This is a simple project of a TO DO LIST__ where you can manage to do all your taks during the day.

-where you can manage to do all your taks during the day
+With a simple mark you can risck it.